Interview with Ronald Hobbs

 by Richard Whittaker, Jul 23, 2004

-I first met Ronald Hobbs over thirty years ago.
-In those days, in the late sixties, should the conversation have taken a certain turn, I might have laid a claim to poetry.
-I'd read at the “I and Thou” on Haight Street, run an open-mike poetry program in the basement of a Presbyterian church, and even had won a prize in San Francisco’s Ina Coolbrith Circle’s poetry competition.
+I met Ronald Hobbs long ago.
+In those days, in the late sixties, should the conversation have taken a certain turn, I might have laid a claim to poetry myself.
+I'd read at the “I and Thou” on Haight Street, had run an open-mike poetry program in the basement of a Presbyterian church on Oak St. and had even taken a first prize in San Francisco’s Ina Coolbrith Circle’s poetry competition.

-Ron was in another league, however.
-In the mid 1960s he had established himself in the New York poetry scene.
-He had done actual campus tours to read his own published work.
-He had published his own small magazine.
+But Ron was in another league.
+In the mid-1960s he'd established himself in the New York poetry scene.
+He'd done college campus tours to recite his own poetry.
+He'd published his own small magazine.
 A book of his poetry was in print.
-In those days, however, I was not a reader his poetry, nor certainly, he of mine.
+In those days, however, I was not a reader of his poetry, nor certainly, he of mine.
 But our paths kept us in touch with each other.

 For years Ronald owned and ran a bird store on Fillmore Street in San Francisco, a fitting occupation for a poet, I thought.
-And I founded a magazine.
-In recent years I've published some of his poetry and also a few of his stories.
-And I became an admirer of his work.
+And I"d begun publishing my own magazine (The Secret Alameda).
+By then I'd become an admirer of his work and I published some of Ron's poetry and a few of his stories.

-Richard Whittaker: Would you talk a little about the roots that your writing has come out of?
+Richard Whittaker: Would you talk a little about the roots your writing has come out of?

 Ronald Hobbs: My grandmother read the Bible aloud.
 Maybe I was five.
 She would read the psalms, which, in the King James Version, are just extraordinarily beautifully constructed.
 Then the stories the children loved to hear, the Bible stories, she would read those, too.
 They were very vivid.
 So I guess my introduction to poetry came from my grandmother reading me the Psalms.